 - Finally, students move every 5-10 minutes, using up some energy and breaking out of their routine

 In short, I love stations.
-While they’re an easy way for students to access a lot of materials in one day, stations are tricky now due to COVID-19.
-Read more about how I’ve adjusted my teaching for the pandemic.
+They’re such an easy way for students to access a lot of materials in one day.

 Perk #1: Students explore authentic resources.